 Talk to your doctor about the risks of receiving necitumumab injection.

-Necitumumab injection is used with gemcitabine (Gemzar) and cisplatin to treat a certain type of non-small-cell lung cancer (NSCLC) that has spread to other parts of the body.
+Necitumumab is an FDA-approved treatment used with gemcitabine (Gemzar) and cisplatin to treat for non-small-cell lung cancer (NSCLC) that has spread to other parts of the body.

-Necitumumab injection is in a class of medications called monoclonal antibodies.
-It works by helping your immune system to slow or stop the growth of cancer cells.
+Necitumumab is in a class of medications called monoclonal antibodies.
+It works by helping your immune system slow or stop cancer cell growth.

-Necitumumab injection comes as a liquid to be given intravenously (into a vein) over 1 hour by a doctor or nurse in a medical facility.
+Necitumumab injection is given into a vein over 1 hour by a doctor or nurse in a medical facility.
 It is usually given on certain days every 3 weeks.
 The length of treatment depends on how well your body responds to the medication and the side effects that you experience.

 Your doctor may need to stop or delay your treatment if you experience certain side effects.
 It is important for you to tell your doctor how you are feeling during your treatment with necitumumab.

-You may experience symptoms such as fever, chills, shortness of breath, or difficulty breathing while you are receiving or following a dose of necitumumab, especially the first or second dose.
-Tell your doctor or other healthcare provider if you experience these symptoms during your treatment.
 If you experience a reaction to necitumumab, your doctor may stop giving you the medication for a time or may give it to you more slowly.
 Your doctor may prescribe other medications to help prevent or relieve these symptoms.
-Your doctor will tell you to take these medications before you receive each dose of necitumumab.
+Do not stop taking treatment without talking to your doctor.
+You can help them by tracking your side effects in Ankr.

 What special precautions should I follow?